Dialectical Behavior Therapy (DBT)

 DBT emphasizes the psychosocial aspects of treatment and focuses on social factors and individual thoughts and behaviors.
 It is believed that certain people are predisposed to experiencing more intense emotional reactions to life situations.
 DBT is oriented around practical skills that can help them manage their emotions more effectively and identify negative self-talk and self-defeating behaviors.
 Together, the patient and therapist work as a team to identify and change these mental, emotional, and behavioral patterns, via healthy coping skills.

-Individual and group therapy play a very important role in DBT but are not what many people have in mind when they think of psychotherapy.
-Unlike talk therapy, for example, individual DBT sessions are highly structured with the goal of reviewing and reinforcing the DBT tools and techniques introduced in group therapy.
+Group therapy play a very important role in DBT but are not what many people have in mind when they think of psychotherapy.
+Unlike talk therapy, for example, DBT sessions are highly structured with the goal of reviewing and reinforcing the DBT tools and techniques introduced in group therapy.

 Group therapy functions much like a small, supportive class, where patients get to learn about the four modules and related tools and techniques.
 They will be assigned a homework assignment for the week that encourages them to apply one of these tools and techniques to a real-life situation and then reflect on how it goes.